Montana Sapphire Earrings, Tiffany 4-prong Stud (size choices)

-IS THIS A GIFT?
-Want a gift card placed?
-IS THIS A GIFT?
-Want a gift card placed?
-Simply place your name and message in the white box at check out that says "Notes to Distinctly".
+Is this a Gift?
+Simply place your name and message in the white box at check out that says "Notes to Distinctly Montana Gifts".
 We do NOT put receipts in our packages.

 Background: Sapphire was discovered in Montana in the late 1800's by a gold miner working on one of the gravel bars on the Missouri River near Helena.
 By 1895, the relentless search for gold in Montana lead to the discovery of the most significant deposits of sapphire.

 For centuries, sapphires have been the choice of royalty for engagement rings.
 Sapphires are available in every color imaginable, which allow you to select the perfect piece of Montana sapphire jewelry to reflect your personal style.
 We mined these Rock Creek sapphires in the beautiful mountains of Montana, facet them and set them into elegant yet affordable jewelry.